AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Liability Insurance for Non-Owners

-Non-owner car insurance includes bodily injury and property damage liability coverage if you have an at-fault accident, and it’ll kick in when the owner has reached their policy’s liability limits.
+Non-owner car insurance is a good idea for drivers who borrow or rent different cars frequently.
+It includes bodily injury and property damage liability coverage if you have an at-fault accident, and it’ll kick in when the owner has reached their policy’s liability limits.
 Keep in mind that non-owner car insurance includes liability coverage only, meaning the other party’s expenses are covered, so it won’t apply to your own damages or injuries in an at-fault accident.
 That would require medical payments insurance or personal injury protection.

 FAQs